adambraimbridge/nativerw/README.md

 Good-to-go: [http://localhost:8080/__gtg](http://localhost:8080/__gtg)

-## Managing the app
+## Managing the app on the FT remote hosts

 You can easily start or stop the app and see the logs on this page: [http://remote-hostname:9001/](http://ftapp08074-lvpr-uk-int:9001/)

-The following commands are useful to manage the application on the FT hosts:
+The following commands are also useful:

 Check the app's status: `sudo supervisorctl status nativerw`